-For as hands-on as this job may seem, it actually has one of the lighter training requirements for a medical career.
-Many telemetry technicians actually receive on-the-job training.
+As hands-on as this job may seem, it has one of the lighter training requirements for a medical career.
+Many telemetry technicians receive on-the-job training.
 However, you’ll have a better chance of getting hired at a credible facility if you look into training options yourself.
 You can become a certified telemetry technician through about 120 hours of coursework.
 Certification must be approved through a nationally-recognized program, like the American Certification Agency for Healthcare Professionals.

 If you speak multiple languages, you could have an extremely successful career as a medical interpreter, no matter your age.
 Employment growth has continued to rise for language interpreters in multiple industries, but there is no greater need than in healthcare.
 As the country continues to diversify and the population continues to grow, new language translators are needed all the time.